-Arcona Infinite Odyssey Body Wash ($28 in shop) — I've been repeatedly surprised and disappointed by the ingredients in the allegedly "natural" products I've tried.
+Arcona Infinite Odyssey Body Wash ($28) — I've been repeatedly surprised and disappointed by the ingredients in the allegedly "natural" products I've tried.
 Arcona was a real winner for me — its impressively natural ingredients include shea butter, witch hazel and essential oils, and its rich lather comes from plant extracts.
 It has a soothing, floral scent that is just heavenly — I love how delicately it lingers on my skin.

 Skin Type: Combination skin with dry spots, acne and large pores

 Amarte Daily Exfoliopowder ($35) — The Amarte Daily Exfoliopowder mixes with water to create a soft lather that doesn't leave my skin dry or tight, as many other cleansers often do.
 My skin is immediately softer and smoother, free of all dirt and residue.
 With usage over time, I have seen fewer and fewer breakouts, smaller pores, and a more even and brighter complexion.